 - 2.75% non-sterling transaction fee

-- ATM withdrawal fee after 18 month free transaction fee period
+- ATM withdrawal fee after 24-month free transaction fee period

 Lloyds Bank – Great for free electronic payments

 Lloyds Bank has a business account for small businesses with an annual turnover below £3m.
 The small business account offers no monthly fees for the first 12 months with a £7 monthly charge thereafter.
-However, you can always benefit from free electronic payments and ATM withdrawals with a Lloyds Bank small business account.
-Despite Lloyds Bank currently pausing new account applications for those wishing to switch business accounts, new business accounts that aren't wishing to switch can still be opened.
+However, you can always benefit from free electronic payments even after the first year.
 More information on Lloyds Bank Business accounts can be found on the Lloyds Bank website.